 With LiveStories, Alison could build her own website and take back control of her work.
 The software made it easy to do more on her own, while also saving time and money previously spent going back-and-forth in feedback cycles, negotiating changes with developers, and waiting on approvals.

-Alison found that the automatic update process could save her time because she no longer was required to recreate her charts after new data was available.
-Now, Alison can simply update her spreadsheet and know her page will be up to date in the morning.
-She also takes advantage of our data library where her community can find public information from organizations, such as the Center for Disease Control, the American Census Bureau, and more.
+Alison found that this automatic update process saves her considerable amounts of time since she was no longer required to recreate each chart whenever new data became available.
+Now Alison can simply update her spreadsheet and know that her page will be up to date immediately

 Mason County Public Health has built out a number of pages on their Community Health Needs Assessment site to understand community health from a high level.